pingcap/docs/tidb-cloud/monitor-prometheus-and-grafana-integration.md

 ## Limitation

-You cannot use the Prometheus and Grafana integration in [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta).
+1. You cannot use the Prometheus and Grafana integration in [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta).

+2. Prometheus and Grafana Integrations are not available when the cluster status is CREATING, RESTORING, PAUSED, or RESUMING.

 ## Steps